xFuture603/xfuture-blog/src/pages/2019/01/01/junior_devs/index.md

 #####<i>Make Room for Mistakes on both sides.</i>
 <p style = "line-height: 1.5;">
 To err is a human thing.
 You and your junior will eventually make mistakes so it is best to resolve the issue and communicate precisely that this is not a big deal.
+Mistakes are a crucial part of the learning process.
 <br></br></p>

 #####<i>Adapt the good practices from your team right from the start.</i>